-Writing Center: See "Writing Requirements and Help with Writing" above for information.
+Writing Center: See "On Writing" above for more information.

 Student Support Services

 Center for Diversity & Inclusion (CDI)

 CDI is dedicated to enhancing LGBTQ, multicultural, first-generation, and women's experiences on campus and to advancing AU's commitment to respecting and valuing diversity by serving as a resource and liaison to students, staff, and faculty on issues of equity through education, outreach, and advocacy.
 It is located on the 2nd floor of Mary Graydon Center (202-885-3651, MGC 201 & 202).